 The judiciary comprises of federal and cantonal courts.
 Each canton has its own courts of first instance and a second instance of appeal.
-The highest judicial authority is the Federal Supreme Court located in Lausanne, which is the final instance of appeal against decisions of: the cantonal courts of appeal; the Federal Criminal Court, located in Ticino; the Federal Administrative Court and the Federal Patent Court, both located in St. Gall.
+The highest judicial authority is the Federal Supreme Court located in Lausanne (with a branch in Lucerne), which is the final instance of appeal against decisions of: the cantonal courts of appeal; the Federal Criminal Court, located in Ticino; the Federal Administrative Court and the Federal Patent Court, both located in St. Gall.